rhine3/audiomoth-guide/README.md

 * Connect AudioMoth to computer and press green button on configuration app
 * Create housings for your AudioMoths
 * Devise a field protocol for deployment of the AudioMoths
-* Deploy AudioMoths and put up legally required "recording in progress" signs
+* Deploy AudioMoths and put up any legally required "recording in progress" signs

 For full details, tips, and more information, see our [guide](https://github.com/rhine3/audiomoth-guide/blob/master/guide.md).